-The extraction and use of coal, crude oil and natural gas negatively affect people and the environment.
-This is well-known.
+It is well known that the extraction and use of coal, crude oil and natural gas negatively affect people and the environment.
 But renewable energy projects must also adhere to human rights standards.
-Nevertheless, big energy companies disrespect human rights and environmental protection time and again – as in the case of Électricité de France in Oaxaca, Mexico.
+Nonetheless, big energy companies disregard human rights and environmental protection standards time and again – as in the case of Électricité de France in Oaxaca, Mexico.

-ECCHR and its Mexican partner ProDESC support the Unión Hidalgo community.
-Indigenous peoples have the right, as recognized in international human rights conventions, to free, prior and informed consent if an infrastructure or similar project is planned on their territory – a human right that EDF is obliged to respect.
+According to international human rights conventions, indigenous peoples have the right to free, prior and informed consent before an infrastructural or similar project can be developed on their land – a human right that companies like EDF are obliged to respect.

-Proceedings initiated by Unión Hidalgo and ProDESC before the OECD National Contact Point in France were unsuccessful.
-For this reason, indigenous representatives, ProDESC and ECCHR approached EDF through a formal notification.
-The demand: the company improves its human rights due diligence measures (according to the 2017 French Duty of Vigilance law).
-Should EDF fail to do so, ECCHR and its partners will intervene again – in court, if necessary.
+Proceedings initiated by Unión Hidalgo and ProDESC at the OECD National Contact Point in France were unsuccessful.
+For this reason, indigenous representatives, ProDESC and ECCHR sent a formal letter to EDF, demanding that the company strengthen its efforts to carry out human rights due diligence.
+When the energy company did not comply, ECCHR and its partners filed the lawsuit at the Paris Civil Court in October 2020.

-Indigenous peoples have a special historic and cultural connection to their land.
-At the same time, they have often been discriminated against, oppressed and denied their rights since colonialism.
-This is why international law – like the UN Declaration on the Rights of Indigenous Peoples – regards them as especially vulnerable.
-This, for example, manifests in their right to free, prior and informed consent – which can even become a veto right if indigenous territories are directly concerned.
+Indigenous peoples have a special historical and cultural connection to their land.
+At the same time, since the colonial period, they have often been discriminated against, oppressed and deprived of their rights.
+This is why international law – like the UN Declaration on the Rights of Indigenous Peoples – regards them as especially in need of protection.
+This is, for example, manifest in their right to free, prior and informed consent – which may even become a veto right if indigenous territories are directly affected.

 In addition to the case against EDF, ECCHR supports the indigenous population in Western Sahara, whose right to self-determination has been repeatedly violated by Morocco, with the help of European companies.
 ECCHR also worked with indigenous communities in Zimbabwe to defend their land rights against European investors.